Mining Josef Herman

 The internationally renowned émigré artist Josef Herman travelled to Britain from Poland in 1940 and settled in Ystradgynlais between 1944 and 1955.
 The extraordinary paintings, drawings and prints Josef Herman made during this time captured the life of the community, most notably in his images of miners.

-Mining Josef Herman will enable new audiences to engage with digitised local and national archives, and create opportunities for members of the public to work with artists in making their own creative responses for publication online.
-As part of the project the Foundation’s archives in Ystradgynlais will be organised and digitised and will be accessible through local and national archives.
+Mining Josef Herman enabled new audiences to engage with digitised local and national archives, and created opportunities for members of the public to work with artists in making their own creative responses for publication online.
+As part of the project the Foundation’s archives in Ystradgynlais has been organised and digitised and will be accessible through local and national archives.

 To find out more or get involved, please join us on a Friday coffee morning at the Welfare from 10am – 12pm or contact us via the contact page.